Ndiku-leonald/crafthub-project/README.md

+ # Build app from prompt

+  This is a code bundle for Build app from prompt.
+The original project is available at https://www.figma.com/design/EADGhrGA6wrdV9CtnNfZbF/Build-app-from-prompt.

+  ## Running the code

+  Run `npm i` to install the dependencies.

+  Run `npm run dev` to start the development server.
-CraftHub - Connecting Creativity with Opportunity Project Overview
+  🎨 CraftHub - Connecting Creativity with Opportunity Project Overview

 CraftHub is a digital platform designed to connect talented young creators, artisans, and customers through an easy-to-use online marketplace.
 The platform provides a space where users can showcase their skills, discover handmade products, and create opportunities for economic empowerment.

 The project aims to bridge the gap between creative talents and potential customers by providing a digital solution that promotes visibility, collaboration, and entrepreneurship.

  Problem Statement

 Many talented individuals, especially young creators and skilled artisans, struggle to find reliable platforms where they can showcase and sell their products or services.